Discover what's on around Naracoorte

 Advertisement

-Friday, June 17 - Naracoorte Luterhan Church Hall, from 7:30pm - 10:30pm, join beginners and experienced dancers, welcomes families, singles and groups, more information available on Naracoorte council website.
+Friday, June 17, Naracoorte Lutheran Church Hall, 7:30pm-10:30pm, join beginners and experienced dancers, welcomes families, singles and groups, more information available on Naracoorte council website.

 SYMPHONIC SOUNDS

-Saturday, June 18 - Naracoorte Town Hall, from 7.30pm, LCSO is back for another concert program showcasing dedicated music students and professionals, information and tickets are available at http://lcso.org.au
+Saturday, June 18, Naracoorte Town Hall, from 7.30pm, LCSO is back for another concert program showcasing music students and professionals, information and tickets are available at http://lcso.org.au

 FOOTY FANATICS